Scope and enforceability

 Late payment or failure to pay

 6.1.
-Any amount not paid when due will, with no reminders from the Company or prior formal notice, result in the application of late penalties at an interest rate equal to three (3) times the interest rate applied by the European Central Bank to its most recent refinancing operation plus 10 percentage points, payable on the first day following the invoice’s due date.
+Any amount not paid when due will, after sending a formal notice with a response period of 8 clear days, result in the application of late penalties at an interest rate equal to three (3) times the interest rate applied by the European Central Bank to its most recent refinancing operation plus 10 percentage points, payable on the first day following the invoice’s due date.

 6.2.
 Pursuant to Article L. 441-10 II of the French Commercial Code, a Customer in a situation of late payment (even partial) must also pay the Company lump-sum compensation of forty (40) euros for collection costs.
 Furthermore, if the collection costs incurred exceed forty (40) euros, the Company may request additional compensation from the Customer upon proving such costs.